roman-milk/roman-milk.github.io/fucking-evolution.md

  She is crying out and panting against him.
 Her pelvis is twitching around uncontrollably.

  "OH Adam, your cock feels so good in me.
 I feel so full.
 I've never had anything that big in me."
-Report_Story #2